 There is more than one way of performing a neurological examination and a clinician should develop their own technique.
 Poor technique will fail to elicit signs or will produce false results.

-Our separate article Neurological History and Examination covers the basic principles of examination and technique.
+See also the separate Neurological History and Examination article which covers the basic principles of examination and technique.

-Examination of the upper limb may be performed more easily with the patient sitting in a chair or standing.
+Examination of the upper limbs may be performed more easily with the patient sitting in a chair or standing.

 - Add notes to any clinical page and create a reflective diary